Thursday, July 7, 2011

 * Warm up and cool down.
 Encourage your child to begin each strength training session with five to 10 minutes of light aerobic activity, such as walking, jogging in place or jumping rope.
 This warms the muscles and helps reduce the risk of injury.
 Gentle stretching after each session is a good idea, too.

 * Keep it light.
-Kids can safely lift adult-size weights, as long as the weight is light enough.
+Kids can safely lift weights, as long as the weight is light enough.
 In most cases, one set of 12 to 15 repetitions is all it takes.
 The resistance doesn't have to come from weights, either.
 Resistance tubing and body-weight exercises, such as push-ups, can be just as effective.

 * Stress proper technique.
 Rather than focusing on the amount of weight your child lifts, stress proper form and technique during each exercise.
 Your child can gradually increase the resistance or number of repetitions as he or she gets older.